-Net patient service revenues include revenues related to patient care services, which are generated within RBHS behavioral healthcare, community healthcare centers, cancer and contract activities and the operations of faculty practice plans.
+Net patient service revenues include revenues related to patient care services, generated primarily by Rutgers Health Group behavioral healthcare clinics, community healthcare centers, cancer center, and the operations of faculty practice plans.

 University Behavioral Health Care (UBHC) provides care to patients who meet certain criteria defined by the New Jersey Department of Health and Senior Services and the Department of Human Services without charge or at amounts less than their established rates.
 UBHC and other units maintain records to identify and monitor the level of charity care they provide, which includes the amount of gross charges foregone for services and supplies furnished.
-Patient care revenues from these units totaled \$85.1 million in 2017.

-Net patient service revenues are comprised of the following at June 30, 2017 (dollars in thousands):
+Net patient service revenues are comprised of the following at June 30, 2018 (dollars in thousands):

-2017
+2018

-Gross Charges \$786,806
+Gross Charges \$553,529

 Deductions from Gross Charges

-Contractual and Other Allowances (290,342)
+Contractual and Other Allowances (300,932)

-Provision for Bad Debts (23,414)
+Provision for Bad Debts (20,006)

-Net Patient Service Revenues \$473,050
+Net Patient Service Revenues \$232,591

-Health Service Contract include revenues related to health service contract activities.
+Health Service Contract Revenues relate to professional services provided under contractual arrangements.
 This includes providing physician services under affiliate agreements with certain New Jersey hospitals (such as University Hospital of Newark, Cooper Hospital, RWJ Barnabas Health and others).
 It also includes physician services for house staff, which is comprised of reimbursements for graduate medical education residency programs in connection with RWJ Medical School, New Jersey Medical School and Rutgers School of Dental Medicine.
-Health Service Contract Revenues totaled \$238.1 million, which included reimbursement for House Staff salaries, fringe benefits and insurance of \$108.0 million and billings under other contractual arrangements of \$130.1 million.
+Health Service Contract Revenues totaled \$549.4 million, which included reimbursement for House Staff salaries, fringe benefits and insurance of \$107.0 million, and billings under other contractual arrangements of \$442.4 million.